 - Protein deficiency.

-- Low calorie dieting.
-(This is why dieters have slow metabolism.)
+- Low-calorie dieting.
+(This is why dieters have a slow metabolism.)

 - Environmental toxins.